 An art tour of Harlow

-For art-lovers looking to unearth some of the UK’s hidden gems, Harlow in Essex is the perfect destination.
-The town prides itself on the strong emphasis it places on the arts, with impressive sculpture, paintings and exhibition centres dominating the cultural landscape of this bustling urban centre.
+For art-lovers looking to unearth some of the UK’s hidden gems, Harlow in Essex is the perfect destination to take an art tour.
+Harlow prides itself on the strong emphasis it places on the arts, with impressive sculpture, paintings and exhibition centers dominating the cultural landscape of this bustling urban center.

 Uncover some history in one of the UK’s newest towns with this list of the best cultural highlights Harlow has to offer: